hatakkey/MAG-integrated/docs/installation_verification.md

 [root@compute-1 ~]# sestatus
 SELinux status:      disabled
 ```
-If status is different then disabled, change it to disabled in /etc/selinux/config and reboot your server
+If status is different then disabled, change it to disabled in `/etc/selinux/config` and reboot your server.
 ```bash
 [root@compute-1 ~]# more /etc/selinux/config
 SELINUX=disabled